-This is a dish that I grew up eating in Monterrey, Mx and even when it is not an authentic Mexican dish, it is a fun and yummy one!
-Also a very convenient since you only need 5 ingredients and 3 of them are pantry items.
+This is a dish I grew up eating in Monterrey, Mexico.
+Even when it is not an authentic Mexican dish, it is for sure fun and yummy!
+These are “Monterrey Style Hotdogs” Making them is very easy, and also convenient since you only need 5 ingredients and 3 of them are pantry items.
 Perfect for #quarantinecooking.

 Find recipe below!